Message us or call us on

 Fortified hilltop villages loom over ancient cork oaks, medieval pathways wind through chestnut forests, sandy trails look down over hidden beaches and clear blue ocean.
-By using guided transfers, this trip unlocks the startling variety of Alentejo in a way which is unique to Pura Aventura.
+By using guided transfers, this self-guided walking tour unlocks the startling variety of Alentejo in a way which is unique to Pura Aventura, from the hills of the Spanish border to the rugged Atlantic coast.

 Arrive in Lisbon today, where you are met for a private two-hour road transfer that will take you east to the quietness of the Alentejo's 'montado' countryside.
 On arrival our local representative will give you a welcome briefing to provide you with maps.
 This afternoon you can take a stroll around the village or along the rural paths around Beirá before dinner in the village's only restaurant.